Training

 Your engineers work directly alongside ours on real deliverables.
 They absorb the knowledge they need through hands-on collaboration, then progressively take ownership as their confidence and capability grow.

-Building lasting capability across the product lifecycle
+Building your team's capability across the product lifecycle

 Through the course of a development partnership, your team builds practical competence across all the disciplines their product demands.
 Every area is taught in the context of your specific project and regulatory classification.